 Create Visual Aids

 Many students find adding diagrams, charts, and pictures to their revision materials a great way to help remember information.
 Consider using mind maps with images to organise your information, as this can help jog your memory when it comes to an exam.
 Try and reduce the content of each exam question topic into a one-page format that is easy to read and has clear images or diagrams, as this shorter format will help you recall the information more easily.
+Discover different learning styles to help figure out if doing this will help you!

 Teach Others The Topics